Sparse shepherding control of large-scale multi-agent systems via Reinforcement Learning: Numerical validation

 \subsection{Controller performance and comparison}

-To assess the performance of the trained control agent, we conducted ten numerical experiments, each with different initial positions for the herders uniformly sampled from $\domain$.
+To assess the performance of the trained control agent, we conducted ten numerical experiments, each with $\singleherder_{i,0}\sim \mathcal U(\domain)$.
 The gain of the gradient descent in Equation~\eqref{eq:adaptive_K} is set to $\alpha = 0.2$ and the gradient is computed numerically.

 Figures~\ref{fig:controller_performance}a–b illustrate a representative experiment.
 In particular, in Figure~\ref{fig:controller_performance}a, the $\mathcal{L}^2$ norm of the density error settles at $0.031$ after approximately $90$ time units, while the control input norm rapidly decreases to zero within about $4.23$ time units.
 Figure~\ref{fig:controller_performance}b shows the evolution of the target density during a single experiment over space (x-axis) and time (y-axis).
 The density is represented by shades of magenta, while the dark and light blue lines indicate the herders’ positions.
 We can observe that the herders quickly reach a steady-state configuration, after which the target density converges to a distribution qualitatively similar to the desired one $\desiredtargetdistribution(x)$.